 Ontario Ministry of Children and Youth Services, 2017).

-- Evaluation of the Survivors of Domestic Violence Portable Housing Benefit Pilot Program: The goal of this
+- Evaluation of the Portable Housing Benefit Pilot: The goal of this

-11-month project was to design and complete an evaluation of the Survivors of Domestic Violence Portable Housing Benefit (SDV-PHB)
+11-month project was to design and complete an evaluation of the Portable Housing Benefit Pilot Program for Survivors of

-Pilot Program that provided funding from the Ministry of Housing to Service Managers in select regions of Ontario.
-The
+Domestic Violence (SDV-PHB).
+The program provides funding from the Ministry of Housing to Service Managers in select regions

-pilot program was delivered by four Service Managers in selected areas of Ontario where there are eligible SDV households
+of Ontario.
+The pilot program was delivered by four Service Managers in selected areas of Ontario where there were eligible

 subsidy so households can find their own non-rent-geared-to-income (RGI) housing in their communities rather than waiting for